sebastianene07/calypso_os/README.md

 ## Current features

-1. Task scheduling and basic synchronization primitives
+### 1. Task scheduling and basic synchronization primitives

-The scheduler is preemptive and each task has a fixed allocated time slot. &nbsp;
+The scheduler is preemptive and each task has a fixed allocated time slot.
 The scheduler keeps track of two lists g_tcb_waiting_list and g_tcb_list:  &nbsp;

 g_tcb_waiting_list - holds the tasks waiting for a semaphore &nbsp;

 g_tcb_list         - holds the tasks in pending state        &nbsp;

 The g_current_tcb pointer points to the current running task. &nbsp;

-2. Dynamic memory allocation with garbage collection
+### 2. Dynamic memory allocation with garbage collection

 The idle task is responsible for monitoring allocated resources and will free unused objects when it detects that there are no references.
 This is usefull